2022 California State Board of Equalization elections

 The 2022 California State Board of Equalization elections took place on November 8, 2022, to elect all four seats of the State Board of Equalization, with the non-partisan blanket primary election taking place on June 7, 2022.

 Overview

 District 1

-The incumbent is Republican Ted Gaines, who was elected in 2018 with 51.4% of the vote.
-He is running for reelection.
+The incumbent was Republican Ted Gaines, who was elected in 2018 with 51.4% of the vote.
+He was running for reelection.